msracver/FCIS/README.md

 ### Demo

-1. To run the demo with our trained model (on COCO trainval35k), please download the model manually from [OneDrive](https://1drv.ms/u/s!Am-5JzdW2XHzhqMJZmVOEDgfde8_tg), and put it under folder `model/`.
+1. To run the demo with our trained model (on COCO trainval35k), please download the model manually from [OneDrive](https://1drv.ms/u/s!Am-5JzdW2XHzhqMJZmVOEDgfde8_tg) (chinese users can also get it from [BaiduYun](https://pan.baidu.com/s/1geOHioV) with code `tmd4`), and put it under folder `model/`.

 	Make sure it looks like this:
 	```